vlady88/memory-game-udacity/README.md

 ## Dependencies

-The project uses Bootstrap for displaying modals.
+* Bootstrap - used for displaying modals.

+* jQuery - required by Bootstrap.

+* Popper - required by Bootstrap.

 ## Implementation Details